ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ClickHouse server:

-1. Splits right-hand join data into blocks with up to specified number of rows.
+1. Splits right-hand join data into blocks with up to the specified number of rows.
 2. Indexes each block with their minimum and maximum values
 3. Unloads prepared blocks to disk if possible.